dddrrreee/cs140e-win19/lab1-blink/lab.md

    3. If that doesn't work, try your card in their rpi.

-#### 3. Use bootloader.
+#### 3. Send a new pi program from your computer rather than SD card.

   As you've noticed, running new programs on the pi using the SD card method is tedious.
 This step shows makes it so you can send programs directly from your computer to a plugged-in pi.

-  Method: install a program (which we somewhat inaccurately call a "bootloader") that waits on the pi for a program sent by your computer, copies it into pi memory, and then jumps to it.
+  Method: install a program (which we somewhat inaccurately call a "bootloader").
+This program will wait on the pi for a program sent by your computer, copy it into pi memory, and then jump to it.
 We currently give you a pre-compiled version (
-	`bootloader.bin` in `firmware/`).
+	`firmware/bootloader.bin`).
 	Our first homework next week will be to write your own.

+  Mechanically:
-  1. Copy bootloader.bin on your SD card to kernel.img.
+  1. Copy `firmware/bootloader.bin' on your SD card as `kernel.img` (see a pattern?).
   2. Hook the white wire from the TTL to pin 14, and the green to 15.
 	(Why is TX/RX reversed?)
-  3. If you have a mac, first download and install the drivers for an:
-   CP210x USB to UART driver as described in the cs107e docs:
+  3. If you have a mac, first download and install the drivers for a CP210x USB-to-UART driver as described in the cs107e docs:
 	(http://cs107e.github.io/guides/mac_toolchain/).
 	(It's a mac, so make sure you reboot after doing so.)
-  3. Run ../bin/rpi-install.py blink.bin
+  3. Add the `19wi-cs140e/cs140e-win19/bin/` directory to your path.
+  4. Run `rpi-install.py part1/blink.bin`
-	(If you have problems, you may need to force the use of python3.)
+	(If the command fails, you may need to force the use of python3 or refresh your shell's PATH variable).

 Things should be blinking.